Peter Spicker House

+The Peter Spicker House is an historic, American home that is located in Stouchsburg, Marion Township, Berks County, Pennsylvania.

+Located in the Stouchsburg Historic District, it was listed on the National Register of Historic Places in 1983.

+History and architectural features

-Peter Spicker House is a historic home located at Stouchsburg, Marion Township, Berks County, Pennsylvania.
-It is a native limestone dwelling with first section was built about 1740, with the central portion added about 1750, and the eastern section about 1800.
+This historic structure is a native limestone dwelling.
+Its first section was built circa 1740, with the central portion added circa 1750 and the eastern section circa 1800.
 It is reflective of the transition from the Germanic to the Georgian style.

-The oldest section is 1 1/2 stories, three bays wide.
+The oldest section is 1 1/2 stories and three bays wide.
 The central section is 2 1/2 stories and also three bays wide, with a gable and pent roof.
 The eastern section is also 2 1/2 stories, six bays wide, with a gable roof.
-Also on the property is a late-18th century, stone Pennsylvania German bank barn.
+Also located on the property is a late-eighteenth century, stone, Pennsylvania German bank barn.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the Stouchsburg Historic District.